Residential Leak Credit

 For the leak credit process, a leak is defined as unintentional water loss that results in exceptional and unusually high water use which is caused by a broken, or otherwise malfunctioning, plumbing pipe or fixture.
 Unusually high water use is defined as water use that is at least three (3) times the average consumption when compared to the water usage for the same billing period during the last three years.

 What Water Use is Considered a Non-Qualifying Leak?

-Unintended water use is not eligible for a leak credit and may include: excess water use which is equal to less than three times the average water use compared to historical consumption for the same billing period; excess use due to the resetting of irrigation timers or installation of new irrigation systems; water theft; customer negligence or non-responsiveness to warning signals or factors (high bills, leak notifications, visible water) that should have made the customer aware of the existence of a leak; or if a third party is responsible for the water loss at the property (contractor, vendor, etc.) and can be pursued for reimbursement by the customer.
+Unintended water use is not eligible for a leak credit and may include: excess water use which is equal to less than three times the average water use compared to historical consumption for the same billing period; excess use due to the resetting of irrigation timers, installation of new irrigation systems, or accidental use of city water on properties with well water; water theft; customer negligence or non-responsiveness to warning signals or factors (high bills, leak notifications, visible water) that should have made the customer aware of the existence of a leak; or if a third party is responsible for the water loss at the property (contractor, vendor, etc.) and can be pursued for reimbursement by the customer.

 How Do I Apply for a Leak Credit?

 To apply for a leak credit, the customer may contact Customer Services at 858-668-4401 or via email at firstname.lastname@example.org to request a leak credit application.
 The application with supporting documentation which includes a paid repair bill and photos must be returned within 30 days of when the customer was made aware of the leak.
 This may include when receiving their bill statement, or a phone call or door tag notification left by Customer Services.